hibernate/hibernate-validator/README.md

 ## What is it?

-This is the reference implementation of [JSR-380 - Bean Validation 2.0](http://beanvalidation.org/).
+This is the reference implementation of [Jakarta Bean Validation 2.0](http://beanvalidation.org/).
-Bean Validation defines a metadata model and API for JavaBean as well as method validation.
+Jakarta Bean Validation defines a metadata model and API for JavaBean as well as method validation.
 The default metadata source are annotations, with the ability to override and extend the metadata through the use of XML validation descriptors.